One of our clients sent me this picture of Puppy Cam on their TV, staring Nanny Andeigh playing with the F Litter.

 1 24 x 20 potty pad frame (Amazon) with potty pads.

-4/5 Weeks: As per Puppy Culture we move puppies to the weaning pen around week 4.
+4/6 Weeks: As per Puppy Culture we move puppies to the weaning pen around week 4.
 I remove the whelping box, and put the larger toddler toilet where the whelping box was (along the western wall of our dog room).
 In front of the new toilet is a slightly larger play area, on the eastern side of the pen I put in a row of small puppy beds (during week 4) and small crates (week 5).
-Before I add the crates I want to be sure the puppies are NOT urinating on their bed area, they don’t have to make it all the way to the litterbox but at least moving off their bed area.
-This is because I do not ever want puppies urinating in crates.
+Before I add the crates I want to be sure the puppies are NOT urinating on their bed area, they don’t have to make it all the way to the litter box but at least moving off their bed area.
 Once the puppies are moving off their bed area to urinate I add the crates.
 By now the puppies poop in the toilet most of the time, but they still miss as much as they hit with pee.

 F Litter, first weaning pen toilet.
 Pads with holder on L and R, and new this week a 24 x 24 inch rabbit hutch pan with litter pellets.